-What do you get with Morningstar Premium?
+What do you get with Morningstar Investor?

 In contrast, the free basic membership gives you full access to the article archive and limited access to the fund screeners, Portfolio X-ray and Portfolio Manager.

 Are Morningstar ratings reliable?

 Most people researching investments for their portfolio rely on third-party ratings as Morningstar offers for a simple way to compare investment options.

 With that said, even Morningstar has a disclaimer that investors should take the company’s ratings with a grain of salt.
 Ratings are based on past fund and stock performance relative to other investments in the same field.